SoMa-Project/vision/pc_downsampler/README.md

-# POINT CLOUD DOWNSAMPLER
+# Point Cloud Downsampler

-A ROS node to downsample a generic resolution point cloud (sensor_msgs::PointCloud2) taken from a specified topic (e.g. /kinect2/sd/points) to a any lower resolution (x_res * y_res) keeping the PointCloud2 organized.
-The node pubishes the resulting cloud (sensor_msgs::PointCloud2) to another specified topic.
+A ROS node to downsample a generic resolution point cloud (sensor_msgs::PointCloud2) taken from a specified topic (e.g. */kinect2/sd/points*) to a any lower resolution (*x_res * y_res*) keeping the PointCloud2 organized (THIS IS IMPORTANT ECTO TO WORK - PCL DOES NOT HAVE ANY ORGANIZED DOWNSAMPLING FILTER).
+The node pubLishes the resulting cloud (sensor_msgs::PointCloud2) to another specified topic.

 ## Authors